u12206050/jsonZipper/README.md

 	large(9,90 MB) - 3445841 to 3446125 in 0.56ms

+Notes
+---
-Note however: if your data is a Homogeneous Collection (Exactly Same keys then hpack will be better.)
+Homogeneous?: if your data is a Homogeneous Collection (Exactly Same keys then hpack will be better.)

 Check the test.html for a short example.
 Also, if you want just replace the json object within jsonFile.js with your own json object to see how it works.